Dre Campbell Farm

 1. Rub Them Off

-This is the most inexpensive way to control the critters if the problem is still small.
-Therefore, this method is particularly useful for controlling houseplant scales.
+If the problem is small, this is the most inexpensive way to control the critters.
+Therefore, this method is beneficial for controlling houseplant scales.

-An old toothbrush is a good tool to scrape or rub the pests off the stems.
-Alternatively, a slightly abrasive sponge or cotton swab dabbed in some rubbing alcohol should do the trick.
+An old toothbrush is a good tool for scraping or rubbing the pests off the stems.
+Alternatively, a slightly abrasive sponge or cotton swab dabbed in rubbing alcohol should do the trick.

 Also, check under leaves where they may be hiding.
 Afterward, you can spray with an organic insecticidal spray to avoid re-infestation.